planet-lia/lia-docs/content/game-rules.md

 ---

 ## Gameplay
-Your goal is to write a bot that controls a group of units and eliminate the opponent.
+Your goal is to write a bot that controls a group of units and eliminates the opponent.
 The game starts with each side having 3 worker and 3 warrior units.
 With resources you can spawn new worker or warrior units.
 Workers can collect resources that lay on the map, but note that resources stop spawning after 140 seconds.
 Worker units can't shoot but can move backwards while warrior units can shoot but can only move forward.
 Game ends when one team is eliminated or when the game time exceeds 200 seconds.
 If after 200 seconds no team was eliminated, then the team with the most power wins.
 If both bots powers are the same then the winner is chosen randomly.
 Be careful as team-kill is enabled!

 * Game duration: 200 s